The Ultimate Costa Rica Packing List

 Rain Jacket

-A rain jacket might not be necessary if you’re only travelling to the North Coast in the peak dry season.
-If that’s the case, maybe try the Patagonia Houdini Jacket for a lighter option if there’s no chance of rain.
+A rain jacket might not be necessary if you’re only traveling to the North Coast in the peak dry season.
+If that’s the case, maybe try something like this Patagonia Houdini Jacket for a lighter option if there’s no chance of rain.

 Shoes

-Arguably the most important thing to get right for your trip.
+Arguably the most important thing to get right for your planning an active trip.
 Depending on your desired activities, the wrong shoes can make or break your time in Costa Rica.
-They can also make or break your ankles!
+They can also make or break your ankles.
 If your trip is 100% in the cloud forests of Monteverde, a good pair of waterproof hiking shoes takes priority over flip-flops.
 Only at the beach?
 Bring some breathable walking shoes and sandals.
+If you’ll be river rafting, zip lining, or riding ATVs, be sure to check with the tour provider on their shoe requirements.

 Swimwear